Tulum On a Budget

 Built near the end of Mayan era, the ruins of Tulum served as a port before the arrival of the Spanish.
-It may have been called Zama, meaning City of Dawn given that these ruins face the sunrise.
+It may have been called Zama, meaning City of Dawn, given that these ruins face the sunrise.
 Because of Tulum's access to both land and sea routes, this spot was an important hub for the trade industry.
-It may have had another claim to fame.
+It may have had another claim to fame, too.
 According to some murals and other works around the site, it seems this spot was an important site for the worship of the Diving or Descending God.
-Today, the site is the third most visited archaeological site in all of Mexico with daily tour buses dropping off visitors.
+Today, the area is the third most visited archaeological site in all of Mexico with daily tour buses dropping off visitors.

 The Tulum Ruinas is the archaeological site where the actual ruins are.
 There are a handful of hotels, restaurants, a small bus station and one huge parking lot.